Water Quality: How We Ensure You Have Safe and Reliable Water

 Many people wonder about the quality of the water that comes out of their faucet, but did you know that your tap water goes through more testing and meets a higher standard than required for bottled water?
 In other words, your tap water is safe, clean and protected.
-In fact, water utilities are among the most regulated industries in the country, which is precisely why they perform more than 100 tests on your tap water each and every day.
-However, ensuring the delivery of safe drinking water is not a simple process.
+In fact, water utilities are among the most regulated industries in the country which is precisely why they perform more than 100 tests on your tap water each and every day.
+However, ensuring water quality always remains high, is not a simple process.

-Meeting those high standards is not a simple process when you consider the multiple sources of water utilized by the AMWUA cities including the Colorado River, Salt River Project (SRP), and groundwater.
-Each of those require different levels of treatment due to varying particles that accompany the water from the diverse sources.
-Not all water can be treated equally, which is why the water quality process is done at a stringent level.
+When you consider the multiple sources of water utilized by the AMWUA cities including the Colorado River, Salt River Project (SRP), groundwater and surface water we must realize that each of those require different levels of treatment due to varying particles that accompany the water from the diverse sources.
+Not all water can be treated equally which is why the water quality process is done at a stringent level.
 Addressing those treatment challenges is why the cities invested in their vast infrastructure and advanced treatment facilities so that there is always enough safe and regulated water for all of us to use whenever we need it, while striving to keep it affordable for households throughout the Valley.

 - Pre-Sedimentation - slows the water down so heavy particles can settle out.

 - Coagulation/Flocculation - Chemicals are added to the water and gently mixed to bring the suspended particles together.
 The small particles collide with each other and stick together forming larger particles.

 - Sedimentation - The water continues through the plant to a basin where the large particles settle to the bottom of the basin and are removed from the water.

 - Filtration - Water flows out of the top of the basin into a filter to remove the remaining particles.
 This makes the water clear.